nethackscoreboard-org/matter/README.md

 multiple logs associated with it), use --variant to further limit processing to single source.

 **--variant**=*variant*
-Limit processing only to variant specified by its short-code (such as "nh", "unn" etc.)
+Limit processing only to variant specified by its short-code (such as "nh", "unh" etc.)

 ### nhdb-stats.pl